Historic Beachside Home

 FIRST RESIDENTS

-This house was built in 1923 when Carrie Grimm owned the property.
-In 1933, Carrie Grimm bequeathed the property to her four daughters.
+At her death In 1933, Carrie Grimm bequeathed the property to her four daughters.

 One of the daughters, Lida, married Andrew Anderson Thompson of Massachusetts, the son of J. V. Thompson also known as the “coal baron of southern Pennsylvania”.
 Lida eventually owned the property in its entirety and used it as her winter home until her death in 1943.